iakinsey/things/README.md

     actor << 10

-If you would like to recieve a return value from an actor, use the .call() method.
+If you would like to receive a return value from an actor, use the .call() method.
 This reads like synchronous code while being asynchronous under the hood.
 Using .call() will not block other operations while waiting for a result.
-This method does not currenty work when called outside of an actor.
+This method does not currently work when called outside of an actor.

     stuff = actor.call(10)
     print(stuff)